samsoud/Azure-LB-Config-modules/README.md

-# this code will add and remove lb probes and rules with parameters
+# This code will add and remove lb probes and rules with parameters
 # created exclusevley by me